Nursing - Adult-Gerontology Clinical Nurse Specialist, M.S.

 Preceptor selection for clinical placement in the CNSprogram is the responsibility of the School of Nursing.
 The school will gather pertinent information to assist in preceptor identification during the first semester of the program.
 All preceptors must meet standards for educational and clinical experience as established by the California Board of Registered Nursing and appropriate accrediting bodies.
-Preceptors must be either a physician or a master's prepared nurse practitioner.
+Preceptors must be a master's prepared Clinical Nurse Specialist.

 Graduate Writing Requirement.
 All students must meet the university's graduate writing proficiency requirement prior to being advanced to candidacy for the master's degree.
 Students fulfill the writing requirement by passing the writing component of NURS 221.
 Students can obtain additional information regarding the graduate writing requirement in the program's Graduate Student Handbook.

 Thesis and Project.
 The school offers students the option of writing a thesis or completing a project.
-Information about the culminating experience is available from an adviser in nursing.
+Information about the culminating experience is available from an advisor in nursing.

-Note: All practicum courses require a minimum of three hours of clinical work per unit of credit to meet course objectives.
+Note: All practicum courses require a minimum of 45 hours of clinical work per unit of credit to meet course objectives.

 Advancement to Candidacy.
 Completion of 9 graduate units with a GPA of 3.0.